The Evolution of Predictive Text: Smarter AI Keyboards in 2025

 • Formality level and tone

 "Modern AI keyboards don't just predict text; they predict YOUR text," explains Sanjay Patel, lead developer at CleverType.
-"The goal isn't to make everyone sound the same—it's to help each user sound more authentically like themselves."
+"The goal isn't to make everyone sound the same—it's to help each user sound more authentically like themselves.
+We're seeing keyboards develop such nuanced understanding of individual users that the predictions feel almost telepathic."

 What's particularly interesting is how these keyboards handle multiple personas.
 If you write differently in different contexts (professional emails vs. casual texts), the AI recognizes these distinct patterns and switches between them based on context.